 Children in Foundation Stage begin to learn about oral health and the importance of cleaning their teeth.
+Oral health is part of the RHSE curriculum.

 33% of 5 year olds in Tameside are affected by tooth decay which is higher than the national average.
 Tooth decay is the most common reason for hospital admissions in 6-7 year olds and a reason for poor sleep, late arrivals at school and reduced attendance.
 Oral-Health-A-Whole-School-Approach-July-2023.pdf (tameside.gov.uk)